ChristinaLK/htc-intro/lesson.md

 > Change the appropriate lines in `names.submit` to reflect the code above.

-## Submitting and Managing HTCondor jobs
+## Submitting and Managing HTCondor Jobs

 Now that we have moved our multiple tasks into a submit file, we can submit them to Condor and let it run them for us.